 The Electrical Program develops student skills for eventual entry-level career opportunities upon graduation.
 Safety is of paramount importance and students begin their training with a strong foundation of safety measures and build upon those critical skills for the entire time in the electrical program.

-Students learn installation and maintenance of equipment for light, heat, and power with a emphasis on construction.
-Mathematical and scientific principles are stressed to develop understanding of electrical circuits and theories.
-Additionally, Massachusetts Electrical Code, blueprinting reading, schematic and wiring diagrams and determining cost estimates are all part of the program.
+Students learn the installation and maintenance of equipment for light, heat, and power with an emphasis on construction.
+Mathematical and scientific principles are stressed to develop an understanding of electrical circuits and theories.
+Additionally, Massachusetts Electrical Code, blueprinting reading, schematic and wiring diagrams, and determining cost estimates are all part of the program.

 The residential portion of this program consists of electrical safety, hand tool usage, ladder safety, and basic circuitry.
 The residential program expands to include house wiring, electrical service, and photo-voltaic systems.
 The program uses different off-campus projects such as a house in which the students wire for light, heat, appliances, communications, and alarm systems.

 Requests for FCTS electrical work must provide educational value to the students and must align with the curriculum.
-If you are a municipal group or non-profit organization, please contact Matthew West, Director of Career and Technical Education, to find out more about FCTS electrical work (this applies to our other shop areas as well.)
+If you are a municipal group or non-profit organization, please contact Maggie Nugent, Director of Career and Technical Education, to find out more about FCTS electrical work (this applies to our other shop areas as well.)